Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The South Carolina Department of Consumer Affairs requires pawnbrokers to post $16,275 surety bonds prior to conducting business within the state.

-South Carolina pawnbroker surety bonds ensure that principals (pawnbrokers) comply with the South Carolina Pawnbroker Act (South Carolina Code 40-39-10) while on the job.
-If the principal violates this code and the terms of the surety bond contract, the bond protects the state and consumers from financial loss up to the full bond amount of $15,000.
+South Carolina pawnshop surety bonds ensure that principals (pawnbrokers) comply with the South Carolina Pawnbroker Act (South Carolina Code 40-39-10) while on the job.
+If the principal violates this code and the terms of the surety bond contract, the bond protects the state and consumers from financial loss up to the full bond amount of $16,275.

 The surety can cancel pawnbroker bonds in South Carolina by giving written notice of cancellation to the administrator of the Department of Consumer Affairs.
 Cancellation becomes effective 45 days after the notice is received.
 The bond can also be terminated if the administrator mails written authorization to the surety.

-In order to become a licensed South Carolina pawnbroker, applicants must satisfy all of the following requirements:
+To become a licensed pawnbroker in South Carolina, applicants must adhere to the following requirements:

 - Complete the SC Pawnbroker Initial Application for Certificate of Authority